pola-rs/polars-book/docs/getting-started/joins.md

 --8<-- "getting-started/python/joins.py:join"
 ```

+To see more examples with other types of joins, go the [User Guide](../user-guide/transformations/joins.md).

 ## Concat

 We can also `concatenate` two `DataFrames`.
 Vertical concatenation will make the `DataFrame` longer.
 Horizontal concatenation will make the `DataFrame` wider.
 Below you can see the result of an horizontal concatenation of our two `DataFrames`.